Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Comparing yourself to others

-Researchers continue to explore the causes of perfectionism and imposter syndrome, but no universal cause exist.
+Researchers continue to explore the causes of perfectionism and imposter syndrome, but no universal cause exists.

 These phenomena likely arise from a combination of genetic and environmental factors.